A Solid Core of Courses in Biology, Chemistry, Mathematics and Physics

 Study Abroad Opportunities for Interdisciplinary Majors

 Interdisciplinary majors are encouraged to spend a semester or year studying overseas.
-Exciting opportunities are available through the University’s The College of Global Studies and the Office of Study Away are relatively easy to arrange.
+Exciting opportunities are available through the University’s and the Office of Study Away are relatively easy to arrange.
 With prior approval, courses taken at foreign universities can be transferred to Arcadia to fulfill Undergraduate Curriculum, including major, requirements.
 A list of interdisciplinary courses that transfer is available from the program adviser.